 Day 10: Wednesday, September 26, 2018, Québec City

 Today can be best defined as a more refined day, primarily due to the inclement weather.
-We traded the breakfast in the hotel for breakfast across the road at Tim Hortons.
+We traded breakfast in the hotel for breakfast across the road at Tim Hortons.
 Tim Hortons Inc. is a multinational fast food restaurant known for its coffee and donuts.
 It is also Canada’s largest quick-service restaurant chain; as of December 31, 2016, it had 4,613 restaurants in nine countries.
 We have seen a few Tim Hortons in the US.
-The company is a holding of publically traded Restaurant Brands International (RBI).
+The company is a holding of publicly traded Restaurant Brands International (RBI).
 RBI is majority-owned by 3G Capital, a Brazilian investment company with 51%.
 Fast food brands include Burger King, Popeyes, and Tim Hortons.
-RBI has 24,000 restaurants in more than 100 countries.
+RBI has 24,000 restaurants in more than one hundred countries.

 We walked to the Québec Parliament House to participate in an English guided tour where the guide provided historical information and contemporary detail.
 They have two restaurants, a café style, and a formal dining room where they serve a 3-course meal including soup, the main entrée, dessert, coffee, and wine or beer.
 Linda and I loved royalty treatment.
-We ate off the very best china by Noritake, with expensive cutlery, genuine cloth napkins/serviettes, and very smartly dressed servers.
-It enhanced the taste of the fine cuisine.
+We ate off the best China by Noritake, with expensive cutlery, genuine cloth napkins/serviettes, and very smartly dressed servers.
+It enhanced the taste of fine cuisine.

 As tourists, we do make mistakes.
 We thought that we were going on the Saint Lawrence River to be part of a conducted tour, but we ended up on a ferry ride to get to the mainland across the river.
 Had we made the trip at night, we would be able to see the lights of Québec City.
 The tours started at the dock alongside the one we boarded.

 On the return walk, we detoured via the Hotel Le Concorde to have drinks at Ciel!
-Bistro-bar, a rotating restaurant on the 28th floor.
+Bistro-bar, is a rotating restaurant on the 28th floor.
 The rotation takes an hour featuring an unparalleled 360-degree view of the city.
-To access the restaurant, we used the glass elevator on the outside of the hotel.
+To access the restaurant, we used the glass elevator outside of the hotel.
 It was a scary ride with an awesome sight.
 Having just eaten, we ordered a drink and nuts to provide an excuse to sit and experience the complete vista.

 It was the least energetic day because of the rain, and I only accomplished walking 5 miles (8 kilometers).
 We retired early to catch up on reading ahead of a long driving day tomorrow as we head back into the USA and Lake Placid.